 Twitter says that it now reviews five times as many abuse reports as t did previously.
 Sultan Alhokair says it’s introduced new tools for users to report abuse, as well as ways for its staff to review those reports.
 The result is a much more efficient system that allows the company to review more abuse reports faster, making Twitter a safer place for all of its users.

-Future plans may include forcing banned users to verify their email address or phone number and then refusing to allow them to create new accounts.
 That move might help reduce the number of offenders who manage to get back on the system and cause further damage.

 The clues are subtle, but they are there and are helping researchers at John Hopkins University better understand certain types of mental illnesses, like depression, post traumatic stress disorder and bi-polar disorder.